-- The Council supports the Hawaii Self Advocate Advisory Council (SAAC) in maintaining over 200 members statewide. - Held train-the-trainer events; All about My Empowerment, person centered planning. - Supporting self-advocates to join community groups and boards, promoting "Nothing AboutMe Without Me." - Supported the self-advocates to be self-employed by being Feeling Safe Being Safe trainers, teaching public and private agencies, offices, schools on the importance of emergency preparedness.
+- The Council supports the Hawaii Self Advocate Advisory Council (SAAC) in maintaining over 200 members statewide. - Held train-the-trainer events; All about My Empowerment, person centered planning. - Supporting self-advocates to join community groups and boards, promoting "Nothing About Me Without Me." - Supported 4 self-advocates to be self-employed by being Feeling Safe Being Safe (FSBD) trainers teaching public and private agencies, offices, schools on the importance of emergency preparedness. - Completed four FSBS training sessions online 2020-2021 and one Florida DD Council Summit presentation. - COVID-19 support through Weekly online Zoom Meetings since March 2020, neighbor island hand sanitizer and Protective Mask distribution. - 3 SAAC members participate as panelist in the 2022 Legislative Forums on Kaua'i, West Hawai'i, and East Hawai'i - 6 SAAC Participants aided in the delivery of 216 meals to individuals with disabilities through the Expanded Meal Service Delivery program from the Honolulu City and County, Elderly Affairs Division CARES Act funding. - SAAC Collaboration with Assistive Technology Resource Center for distribution of iPads and computers devices to 26 qualified persons with disabilities. - 6 SAAC members continued collaboration with the Honolulu Zoo Shredding program to provide bedding for the animals.

-- Completed four FSBS training sessions online 2020-2021 and one Florida DD Council Summit presentation. - COVID-19 support through Weekly online Zoom Meetings since March 2020, neighbor island hand sanitizer and Protective Mask distribution. - SAAC members participate as panelist in the 2021 Legislative Forums on Kaua'i, West Hawai'i, and East Hawai'i - SAAC Participants aided in the delivery of 216 meals to individuals with disabilities throughthe Expanded Meal Service Delivery program from the Honolulu City and County, Elderly Affairs Division CARES Act funding. - SAAC Collaboration with Assistive Technology Resource Center for distribution of iPads and computers devices to qualified persons with disabilities. - SAAC members continued collaboration with the Honolulu Zoo Shredding program to provide bedding for the animals. - SAAC collaboration and support to the Hawaii Children and Youth Summit, which provides the Keiki Caucus with legislative priorities. - SAAC provided presentations to the Footsteps to Transition meetings - SAAC provided presentations to the DOE Quarterly Transition meetings. - SAAC participated in the Center for Disability Studies project called "Make Art Change Lives" program. - SAAC participated in the Annual Day at the Capitol event, 2021 - SAAC participated in the Guide to Healthy Living project and collaborates with the DD division to provide support - SAAC members provides input to the Maui commission on disabilities board. - SAAC members participated in distributing vegetable boxes to over 80 families across Kauai for 6 weeks. - SAAC members provided testimony on the sub minimum wage and anti-bullying bills. - SAAC members participated in DD Division Workgroups to provide feedback on ways to enhance their case manager training - With SAAC members we held a Hawaiian culture hour where SAAC members learned Hula
+- SAAC collaboration and support to the Hawaii Children and Youth Summit, assuring individuals with High School Students with disabilities were a part of the summit.
+They provided the Keiki Caucus with legislative priorities. - 2 SAAC members provided presentations to the Footsteps to Transition meetings - 2 SAAC members provided presentations to the DOE Quarterly Transition meetings. - 12 SAAC members participated in the Center for Disability Studies project called "Make Art Change Lives" program. - 178 SAAC members participated in the Annual Day at the Capitol event, 2021 - 3 SAAC members participated in the Guide to Healthy Living project and collaborates with the DD division to provide support - 2 SAAC members provides input to the Maui commission on disabilities board. - 6 SAAC members participated in distributing vegetable boxes to over 80 families across Kauai for 6 weeks. - 17 SAAC members provided testimony on the sub minimum wage and anti-bullying bills. - 4 SAAC members participated in DD Division Workgroups to provide feedback on ways to enhance their case manager training - Supports and funds a working Kiosk where 3 SAAC members can learn employment skills that help them transition integrated employment settings. - With 14 SAAC members we held a Hawaiian culture hour where SAAC members learned Hula